How Much Do Caddies At Augusta National Make?

 The amount of money earned by a caddie will vary from round to round and during the time of year.
 During the Masters, which takes place in mid-April, a caddie will make a lot more money than they would caddying at Augusta National during other times of the year.
 A caddie can expect to make around $125 per round of golf when carrying one golf bag for 18 holes.
 However, caddies will likely make more than this amount when they are given a tip from members.
 In addition, there are some situations where caddies will carry two golf bags, increasing their pay rate.

 A professional caddie will agree upon their weekly salary with the golfer they caddie for.
 As a result, there may be some variation in the amount of money a caddie will make when caddying during the Masters golf tournament.
 Most caddies on the PGA tour will make around $1,500 to $3,000 a week.
 This money will pay for their services, alongside all of their other expenses, including airfare, lodging, and food.
 In addition to this payment, caddies will make additional money based on the performance of the golfer they are caddying for.
 Typically, the caddie will receive 10% of the winning purse if their golfer wins the tournament.
 If their golfer comes in the top 10, they will receive 7% of the winning purse.
 Finally, the caddie will receive 5% of the winning purse if their golfer finishes outside of the top 10.

 Most Money Made By a Caddie During the Masters

-At the Masters in 2022, the winning golfer will receive $2,070,000 in prize money for winning the whole tournament.
+At the Masters in 2022, the winning golfer received $2,070,000 in prize money for winning the whole tournament.
 This is the most amount of prize money ever at the tournament.
-With this in mind, the winning caddy will receive $207,000 for their efforts in addition to the weekly salary they agreed upon with their golfer.
-As a result, a caddy can make around $210,000 during the Masters.
+With this in mind, the winning caddie received $207,000 for their efforts in addition to the weekly salary they agreed upon with their golfer.
+As a result, a caddie can make around $210,000 during the Masters.